Prana-vvb/Bal.rs-Blog/README.md

 ```
 for the same result.

+While you can configure the Load Balancer using the command line interface, more configuration options are available through the `config.yaml` file and multiple different config files can be created.
+This feature enables the use of various configuration profiles without altering the original configuration.
+The desired profile can be specified through the CLI.

 ## Technical Details
+> Note that this includes only the `lb.rs` file which contains the actual Load Balancing code.

 There are 3 key components of our Load Balancer:
 - **Listener**: Listens for incoming HTTP requests.
 - **Routing**: Does the actual load balancing by forwarding the client request to the servers.